RuthyYao/8-Weeks-SQL-Challenge/Case Study #6 - Clique Bait/Solutions/C.  Campaign Analysis.md

 ### 3. Compare the performance between the three campaigns.

-I'll use ad click rate and products purchase rate to quantify the successsor failure of each campaign.
+I'll use `ad click rate` and `products purchase rate` to quantify the successs or failure of each campaign.

 ```SQL
 WITH campaign_performance AS(